zacktwp/MLWebAppArtifact/serversetup.md

-# Log into ec2 and run the below commands
+# Log into ec2 and run the below commands:

 `sudo apt-get update`